The Benefits of a Clean Dryer Lint Filter

 - On the top right corner of the dryer: Check the top of the dryer near where the controls are located.
 You may see a handle you can pull on to remove the lint screen from its channel.

 How to Clean Dryer Sheet Residue from a Lint Screen

-If dryer sheets and fabric softener have gunked up your lint screen, soak it in hot water and dishwashing soap designed to remove grease and oil.
+If dryer sheets and fabric softener have accumulated on your lint screen, soak the screen in hot water and dishwashing soap designed to remove grease and oil.
 Gently scrub the screen with a soft brush, rinse it, and let it air dry before reinserting it into the slot.